 - One consideration for equalizing yield between living aisle systems and conventionally tilled systems could be the timing and height of mowing of the clover aisles.
 Would mowing more frequently and shorter reduce competition with vegetable crops?

 Finally, this project reinforced two of the most basic understandings in agriculture.
 1) Competition from weeds or other living plants can reduce crop yields.
 And 2) tillage can be an effective way of controlling weeds.
 These understandings are part of why positive results in cover crop based no-till are so elusive in organic systems where herbicides cannot be used for cover crop termination or weed control.

 Educational & Outreach Activities

-Though cover crops are commonly used on organic vegetable farms, using them as a base for reduced tillage techniques is still an area for experimentation and is far from common.
-Farmers cooperating on this project are especially interested in living aisles as a way to reduce tillage, prevent erosion, and capture water during the more extreme rainfall events that are becoming more common with climate change.
-If this project is successful in demonstrating that yield and labor between the living aisle/no-till treatments are similar to the clean cultivated control, we will contribute important information to farmers on how to reduce tillage and increase farm resilience.
+Though cover crops are commonly used on organic vegetable farms, using them as a base for reduced tillage techniques is still an area for experimentation.
+Farmers cooperating on this project are especially interested in living aisles as a way to reduce tillage, prevent erosion, and capture water during the more extreme rainfall events that are becoming common with climate change.

 While this trial failed to show that yields from plots with living aisles can be maintained when compared to a conventionally tilled control, extenuating circumstances leading to a loss of usable data for broccoli in both years and for peppers in 2021, make this work far from definitive.
 More experimentation is required and is ongoing through one additional funded grant proposal and possibly through a second proposal being submitted by this team in 2022.